Are you ready to plan your 2022 fall road trips yet? I suggest taking a road trip to the Ozarks to see the Arkansas fall foliage.

 Jim Blansit, a master distiller, started Copper Run in 2008, along with his co-owner Aris Aristidou, who joined the small staff in 2012.

-Both have been distilling long before they were legally allowed to swill the stuff and view the operation as more artistry than manufacturing.
+Both distilled long before they were legally allowed to swill the stuff and view the operation as more artistry than manufacturing.

 The Swinging Bridges of Brumley